Rapid City, South Dakota: History

 The rebuilding generated construction and related jobs that partly insulated Rapid City from the drop in automotive tourism caused by the 1974 Oil Embargo, but tourism was depressed for most of a decade.
 In 1978, Rushmore Mall was built on the city's north edge, enhancing the city's status as a local retail center.

 In 1980, the Supreme Court of the United States ruled in United States v.
-Sioux Nation of Indians that the federal government had illegally stolen the Black Hills from the Sioux people when it unilaterally broke a treaty guaranteeing the Black Hills to them.
+Sioux Nation of Indians that the federal government had not justly compensated the Sioux people for the Black Hills when it unilaterally broke a treaty guaranteeing the Black Hills to them.
 As a result, the federal government offered a financial settlement, but the Lakota Sioux declined on the principle that the theft of their land should not be validated.
 They still demand the return of the land.
 The settlement funds accrue interest.
 This land includes Rapid City, by far the largest modern settlement in the Black Hills.
-As of 2019, the dispute has not been settled.
+As of 2023, the dispute has not been settled.

 In the 1980s, tourism increased again as the city hosted the annual Sturgis Motorcycle Rally; another decline occurred in the late 1990s.
 Fears that Ellsworth AFB would be closed under the BRAC review and base closure process in the 1990s and 2000s led to attempts to expand other sectors of the economy.
 Growth continued and the city expanded significantly during this period.

 Today, Rapid City is South Dakota's primary city for tourism and recreation.
 With the federal government's approval of a Deep Underground Science and Engineering Laboratory at the Homestake Mine site in nearby Lead, Rapid City is primed for advancements in technology, medicine, and scientific research.